 Ana's Traveller Tip

-In the 48 and 72 hours modalities, the use of the card is counted by hours and in the following modalities by calendar days.
-To make the most of it, activate it first thing in the morning.
+In the 48 and 72 hours modalities, the card use is counted by hours and in the following modalities by calendar days To make the most of it, activate it first thing in the morning.

 3. How it works